-The particle composition of the flux can be modified by choosing the minimum and maximum atomic number $(1 \le Z \le 28)$ .
-The spectrum components have been produced by the modified Badhwar code for various modulation parameters and written on ".spc" files (Z+<PhiMV>+.spc).
+The particle composition of the flux can be modified by choosing the minimum and maximum atomic number $(1 \le Z \le 28)$.
+The spectrum components have been produced applying the solar modulation with the modified Badhwar code for various modulation parameters to the LIS spectra based on AMS02 data of ref.
+[61] and written on ".spc" files (Z+<PhiMV>+.spc).
 It is possible to give an energy interval and to choose a starting radius (radius of the emission sphere in case of spherical geometry) or starting height (the emission height in case of flat geometry).
 It is possible to activate the geomagnetic cutoff (WHAT(7) in SPECSOUR) and to input optionally the vertical cutoff value at the central latitude.